 Our beers are brewed traditionally.
-We use as many local, organic and raw products as possible, we grow a lot of the ingredients ourselves using organic principals.
+We are passionate about growing and using as many local, organic and raw products as possible in our beers and cider.

-We use no chemicals at all in the brewery or the brewing process.
+We use no chemicals at all in the brewery or on our farm.
 We care about our environment and the food we eat and drink and we hope most people feel the same way.

 We love beer and love sharing our love for beer………

 Our homegrown beer range has been a great success.
 So this season we have increased our crop size to keep up with demand.
 It’s been a great season and we are set to havest our Wheat in January, Barley at the start of February and Maize in April.
 The Hops are producing a beautiful crop this year even with the challenges of drought…….. varieties of hops including Saaz, Chinook, Tettnang, Golding and Fuggles, as well as our original planting of Pride of Ringwood and now we harvest our first crop this year of Willamette and what a bumper crop it is going to be, the hop flowers will be used in our Pale Ale.

 Bring in the Gold…..
 Maris Otter Project